wacncontent/CustomizeTool/output/includes/app-service-mobile-dotnet-backend-configure-push-apns.md

 + **Node.js backend** :

-	1. If you haven't already done so, [download the quickstart project](/documentation/articles/app-service-mobile-node-backend-how-to-use-server-sdk#download-quickstart) or else use the [online editor in the Azure Management Portal](/documentation/articles/app-service-mobile-node-backend-how-to-use-server-sdk#online-editor).
+	1. If you haven't already done so, [download the quickstart project](/documentation/articles/app-service-mobile-node-backend-how-to-use-server-sdk/#download-quickstart) or else use the [online editor in the Azure portal](/documentation/articles/app-service-mobile-node-backend-how-to-use-server-sdk/#online-editor).

 	2. Replace the todoitem.js table script with the following code: